 At UCM we strive to provide our students with hands-on learning and research opportunities that will prepare them to advance throughout their flying careers.
 Some opportunities you may be presented as a Professional Pilot major at the University of Central Missouri in Warrensburg include:

-The University of Central Missouri’s School of Aviation is currently using two B58 aircraft to complete the Multi-Engine Rating training course.
+The University of Central Missouri’s Department of Aviation is currently using two

-The University of Central Missouri’s School of Aviation is one of the few in the country that offers students the opportunity to fly a Boeing 737-800 simulator.
+The University of Central Missouri’s Department of Aviation is one of the few in the country that offers students the opportunity to fly a Boeing 737-800 simulator.
 This device is an identical representation of the airplane made by Boeing and gives pilots hands-on experience running checklist flows, systems and the avionics package associated with an aircraft of this size.
 Students also are given various flying scenarios, including working as a crew

 Admission into the Professional Pilot degree program has the same GPA/ACT requirements as admission into the university.